QUEST FOR THE WORLD OF PASTA

 Well, we have worked together and you know work Laura.

-Let’s say, you are really a lot less chaotic than other people. (laughs)
+Let’s say, you really are a lot less chaotic than other people. (laughs)

 The book was born so quickly.
 We did not really sit down and plan it.